Keneni-Tech/pandas_project/README.md

 > COVID-19 Data Analysis Web App
 >
-> This Django-based web application leverages **Pandas** for data processing and visualization of up-to-date COVID-19 statistics sourced from the [Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)](https://github.com/CSSEGISandData/COVID-19) and related repositories.
+> This Django-based web application leverages **Pandas** for data processing and visualization of up-to-date COVID-19 statistics sourced from the [Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)](https://github.com/CSSEGISandData/COVID-19) and related repositories
 >
 > Features
 >